 Story/Art: Hiroshi Shiibashi

-Content: (please note that the content portion of a review may contain spoilers)
+Content: (please note that the content portions of a review may contain spoilers):

 Age Rating: 13+